explodinggradients/ragas/docs/getstarted/index.md

 monitoring.md
 :::

 Welcome to the Ragas tutorials!
-These begineer-friendly tutorials will guide you through the fundamentals of working with Ragas.
+These beginner-friendly tutorials will guide you through the fundamentals of working with Ragas.
 These tutorials do assume basic knowledge of Python and Retrieval Augmented Generation (RAG) pipelines.